ryantd42/NY-Legislative-Git/2023/S5913A-2023/bill.md

   ___________

  Introduced  by  Sens.
-CHU,  WEBB -- read twice and ordered printed, and when printed to be committed to the Committee on Women's Issues
+CHU,  WEBB -- read twice and ordered printed, and when printed to be committed to the Committee  on  Women's  Issues  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the public health law, in relation to providing feminine hygiene products in non-public schools
+ AN ACT to amend the public health law, in relation to providing menstru- al products in non-public schools

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: